Peter5930/protadjust/README.md

 -  When damage is recieved from attacking a person wearing thorns armour, it results in wither I for 150 ticks.
 (Going to need a lot of combat testing to balancing this)

-Known issues:

--  Lava isn't doing as much damage as it should to players in prot.
+-  Solved the issue where lava wasn't doing enough damage to people in prot.